Salt & Wind Travel

 Mammoth Lakes

-We’ve already written about how Mammoth Lakes is one of our favorite spots to get outdoors in California.
-It’s home to Mammoth Mountain and the Tamarack Cross Country Ski Center so you have plenty to do in the winter.
+We’ve already written about how the town of Mammoth Lakes is one of our favorite spots to get outdoors in California.
+That’s so much the case that I have lived here for more than 5 years!
+It’s home to Mammoth Mountain Ski Area and the Tamarack Cross Country Ski Center, so you have plenty to do in the winter.

-While you can backpack, rock climb, horseback ride, fish, mountain bike, or hike in the summer.
-Read our Mammoth Lakes travel guide for more info or head here for what to eat in Mammoth Lakes.
+You can backpack, rock climb, horseback ride, fish, mountain bike, or hike in the summer.
+Read our Mammoth Lakes travel guide for more info, or head here for where to stay or eat in Mammoth Lakes

 Devils Postpile National Monument